We’ve been debating over how to best insulate the travel trailers we’re living in.

-The small trailer is much easier to insulate but the fifth wheel is like a barn on wheels.
-We have to find all the cracks and fill them in, skirt the lower perimeter to keep wind from circulating underneath, find a way to keep the “basement” warm (that’s what they call the lower storage compartment of a fifth wheel), etc. etc. etc.
+The small trailer our son is living in is much easier because it’s small.
+Our fifth wheel, however, is like a barn on wheels.
+We’ll have to locate and seal all the cracks, skirt around the outside to keep wind from blowing through, and find a way to keep the “basement” warm (that’s what they call the lower storage compartment of a fifth wheel)

-I have had my head crammed in RV forums and on Youtube for weeks now trying to figure out the best way to do this.
-For skirting: foam board vs RV cloth skirting vs straw bales vs snap-on stuff vs vs vs vs. What kind of heater and where?
-Gotta keep those tanks from freezing.
-The water lines also.
+I’ve had my head crammed in the online RV forums and on Youtube for weeks trying to figure out the best way to do this.
+For skirting: foam board vs RV cloth skirting vs straw bales vs snap-on panels.
+For the basement where all of the water tanks and lines are, what kind of heater and where?

-When I told our counselor about this decision making process he asked if we were planning on -40 degree weather for weeks.
-I told him “yes, we were”.
-And snow up to the roof.
-No repeats of last winter when our trailer turned into an ice cube and half of us had to leave for town!
+When I told someone what we were planning, they asked if we were anticipating minus forty-degree weather for weeks.
+I told them “yes, we were – and snow up to the roof”.
+No repeats of last winter when our trailer turned into an ice cube and half of us had to live in town.

 Bubble wrap will go on the windows, the door needs to be sealed around the edges, and cupboard doors will get the treatment also.
 We have a digital thermometer to get readings on the surfaces to find air leaks through temperature changes.

 Last year, I tried to use spray foam insulation on the bottom of the small trailer.
 It wouldn’t stick – accept on my hair.
 It works great for sealing up cracks and holes though.
 Insulated sleeves go around the water pipes and we’ll use regular house insulation to fill up some of the empty space in the basement.
 It’s super hard to get in to lay it out so I’m the one that goes in for those jobs.

 As we over-prepare for freezing temperatures, I think about the story of The Ants and the Grasshopper.
 I want to play the role of the ants this time around.